-Fourth of July is next week and I wanted to share the hand sewn patriotic flags I made last year for my table!
-These are a great DIY for the 4th of July and I saw these flags on a great blog called The Cutting Table.
+Fourth of July is in less than three weeks and I wanted to share the hand sewn 4th of July flag ideas I made for my table.
+These are a great DIY for the 4th of July and I thought you may love these flags.

 - 1/2 yard medium to heavy weight muslin

 - 1/4 yard assorted blue fabrics with stars

 - Tall sticks (from your yard or a craft store)

 - Rit Dye (tan color)